 Sanna is a biochemistry major.
 Her future plans include becoming a doctor and advocating for the health of underserved communities.
 On campus, she is involved in biochemical research on infectious parasites.
 Also, she is a board member of Al-Iman, the Muslim student organization.
 Although she is passionate about strengthening Muslim communities, she recognizes that living in a diverse environment necessitates the need for interfaith dialogue and social change.
 Her specific interest lies in fighting against the notion that practicing spirituality and faith in the public sphere, and especially in academic spaces, is stigmatized.
 She hopes to help do this through her involvement with CRSL Student Advisory Board.

 Whitney Mutalemwa ’20

-Whitney is a member of the Class of 2020, majoring in Mathematics and Computer Science.
-During her first year at Smith she was involved in a number of student positions that involved decision-making but none of them revolved around her Christian faith.
+Whitney is majoring in mathematics and computer science.
+During her first year at Smith she was involved in a number of student positions that involved decision making but none of them revolved around her Christian faith.
 It took some time before she was able to find a community that had similar beliefs to hers, and so to help first year students find a loving community, she became a CRSL Student Advisory Board member.
 She hopes that by connecting first years to religious community, they can transition into college life as well as maintain and grow in their spiritual beliefs.
 At Smith, she hopes to see religion and spirituality play a larger role in addressing the microaggressions that are being experienced by minorities on campus as well as to heal broken Smithies who have been damaged by the world’s problems.
 She will continue to be a strong advocate for destigmatizing religion on campus up until she graduates.

 Join the Board